jobechoi/katacoda-scenarios/vidapod/finish.md

-In this scenario, you did the following
+In this scenario, you learned how to do the following

+`minikube start --wait=false`
 ** Start the cluster components and download the Kubectl CLI.

-`minikube start --wait=false`
+`kubectl get nodes`
 ** Check Nodes

-`kubectl get nodes`
+`kubectl create deployment nginx --image=nginx`
 ** Deployment resource to launch a single container of nginx

-`kubectl create deployment nginx --image=nginx`
+`kubectl get pods`
 ** Check Deployment

-`kubectl get pods`
+`kubectl autoscale deployment nginx --cpu-percent=50 --min=1 --max=10`
 ** Create a Horizontal Pod Autoscaler for Deployment

-`kubectl autoscale deployment nginx --cpu-percent=50 --min=1 --max=10`
+`kubectl get hpa`
 ** Check status of autoscaler

-`kubectl get hpa`